cubegenics/CSN-232-Starve-free-Readers-Writers-Problem/README.md

 # CSN-232-Starve-free-Readers-Writers-Problem

-Each semaphore(counting semaphores are used) would have two variables/data structures associated with it, namely a process queue consisting of process waiting on that semaphore, and a value indicating the current value of the semaphore. "readCount" indicates the number of readers currently reading.
+Each semaphore(counting semaphores are used) would have two variables/data structures associated with it, namely a process queue consisting of processes waiting on that semaphore, and a value indicating the current value of the semaphore. "readCount" indicates the number of readers currently reading.

 Initially, the state is as follows: